antemooo/DCSA/README.md

 - **Acess token secret**.

-A well explained example of how to obtain these keys, can be found [here](http://docs.inboundnow.com/guide/create-twitter-application/).
+A well-explained example of how to obtain these keys can be found [here](http://docs.inboundnow.com/guide/create-twitter-application/).

 --------------------
 ###### fetchsamples:
 --------------------
-The main method to collect data from the api.
+The main method to collect data from the API.

 The method takes:
-- a url with a specified filter.
+- an URL with a specified filter.
 - the number of tweets to collect.
 - an optional list of parameters.

-**The filter can be either specified directly on the url** e.g. `https://stream.twitter.com/1.1/statuses/filter.json?track=twitter`, or in the list of the parameters.
+**The filter can be either specified directly on the URL** e.g. `https://stream.twitter.com/1.1/statuses/filter.json?track=twitter`, or in the list of the parameters.

 Another example is:

 `url = "https://stream.twitter.com/1.1/statuses/filter.json?locations=-122.995004,32.323198,-67.799695,49.893813 & language=en"`

-This one yeild tweets from a specific location in US and only tweets in English.
+This one yield tweets from a specific location in the US and only tweets in English.

 For further information check Twitter developers documentation [here](https://developer.twitter.com/en/docs/tweets/filter-realtime/api-reference/post-statuses-filter.html).